The Guillow’s Sky Streak

 Experienced rubber power modelers know that it is not good to wind up a rubber motor without lubricating it.
 A dry motor will not take as many turns as a lubed motor and it will abrade itself.
 It will wear out and break much sooner.
 The classic motor lube is a mix of equal parts glycerin and green soap.
 The soap makes it slippery and the glycerin keeps it from drying out.
 You can get both from your pharmacy.
 Other liquid soaps may be used, such as Johnson’s Baby Shampoo.
 I decided to try bubble soap because it is likely available in many of the places where you would find Guillow’s toy planes.
 I found that it worked without the glycerin, but like all liquid soaps, it dried out quickly.
 I found that it could be used if it was refreshed before every flight.
+Mixing in a little glycerin would help.
 Put a tablespoonful or a capful of lube in a Ziploc bag,

 drop the motor into the lube

 and massage the motor until it is completely coated.